emaicus/Rangers-and-Ruffians/classes.md

 # Beastmaster
 ![Beastmaster](images/class/beastmaster.jpg?raw=true "Beastmaster")

-Beastmasters roam the wilds, capturing and befriending animals.
+For the Beastmaster 'Animal Person' is an understatement.
+Most Beastmasters have forgone civilization, choosing instead to roam the wilds, capturing and befriending animals.
 **Standings:** More comfortable in nature than cities, Beastmasters get on best with animals, and can find people difficult to talk to.
 #### Abilities:
 ##### Combat Abilities: